 Judge Lobov dissented.
 His opinion was based on several arguments.
 Firstly, in regard to the admissibility, he opined that the applicant did not raise the issue of freedom of expression before the domestic courts.
-His sole argument was about his rights as an electoral observer.
-That was the reason why Russian courts did not elaborate their judgments in details concerning this right.
+His sole argument was about his rights as an electoral observer, which is why Russian courts did not elaborate their judgments in details concerning this right or the proportionality of the restriction.
 Secondly, electoral observers cannot be equated with journalists, reasoned judge Lobov.
-The observers’ role is “not to broadcast the events through video channels“ [para.
+The observers’ primary role is “not to broadcast the events through video channels“, but to flag off violations of the process[para.
 5 of the dissenting opinion].
 Many CoE Member States explicitly ban the filming of polling stations, reasoned the judge.
 Thirdly and finally, the majority did not discuss enough the effect of the applicant’s behavior (making a video) on private interests (the privacy of the PEC members) or public interests (an environment in which officials can perform their tasks without harassment).
+There was no justification for filming the officials’ faces and why it was required for responsible reporting or his duties as an observer.